Tippi Hedren: Career

-Modeling success (1950–1960)
+1950–1960: Modeling

 On reaching her 20th birthday, Hedren bought a ticket to New York City, where she joined the Eileen Ford Agency.
 Within a year, she made her unofficial film debut as "Miss Ice Box" in the musical comedy The Petty Girl.
 In interviews, she referred to The Birds, her first credited role, as her first film.
 Although she received several film offers during that time, Hedren had no interest in acting, as she knew it was very difficult to succeed.